Discover America's Original Fort Knox - Prospect, Maine

 “The Friends of Fort Knox would like to thank everyone for their support as visitors, event attendees, and donors.
 It is with the help of each and every one of you that we are able to operate, maintain and preserve the Fort Knox Historic Site for future generations!”

 The Fort Knox Historic Site features one of the best-preserved examples of coastal defense fortifications constructed in the mid-1800s.
 It is America's first fort named after Major General Henry Knox.
-Free interpretive guided tours of the fort are provided by volunteers, when available, between 11 am to 3 p.
+Volunteer docents (experts) provide free interpretive tours (when available) from May 1st through October 31st, between 11 am to 3 pm.
 The PNO is the tallest bridge observatory open to the public in the world.
-Visitors to the observatory ride Maine's fastest elevator up 420' feet for breathtaking 360-degree views of the Penobscot Bay area
+Visitors to the observatory ride Maine's fastest elevator up 420' feet for breathtaking 360-degree views of the Penobscot Bay area.